fetlang/fetlang/README.md

 reference implementation.
 It is designed such that source code looks like poorly written fetish erotica

-Though Fetlang is in a working state, it is not recommended to use for production code at this moment, especially in medical or military applications
+Fetlang is not recommended for production use at this moment, especially in medical or military applications

 ## Example
 The following example outputs the arguments given to the executable: